tamaoT/SOTMRAM/README.md

 Tools for analyzing Rsot vs temperature in SOT-MRAM devices to estimate internal heating (ΔT) from data(Rsot vs Isot).
 Includes fitting, visualization, and bias condition analysis.

 # Rmtj vs Isot
+This repository contains Python code for analyzing the switching behavior of Magnetic Tunnel Junctions (MTJs) under Spin-Orbit Torque (SOT) current injection.
+The MTJ layer is where actual switching occurs, and this tool allows users to visualize and quantify switching events by observing changes in resistance (Rmtj).